Joshi-Ketaki/joshi-ketaki.github.io/_pages/about.md

 Before Yale, I was part of the compiler optimization group at NVIDIA.
 I completed my undergraduate from University of Pune, India and wrote my undergraduate thesis at Indian Institute of Technology, Mumbai where I was advised by Prof. Uday Khedkar.

 I originally hail from Pune also known as 'The Oxford of the East'- a city in western India surrounded by hills and home to many educational institutes.
 Apart from work, I enjoy swimming and cycling a lot.
-While indoors I love experimenting with different spice profiles for tea.
+While indoors, I love experimenting with different spice profiles for tea.

 News: